CROWN CAPS a/k/a Bottle Caps

 c.
 Late 1950s.
 When Bavarian Brewery changed its brand from Bavarian's Old Style to Bavarian's Select in May of 1957, it needed to change all its merchandising and marketing items, including its crowns.
 All of the Bavaian's Select Crowns shown were obtained from one of the Director's of Bavarian, Louis L. Schott, along with an accompanying letter that was cc'd to Mr. Schott with these crowns.
 There were differences in crown designs based on whether the beer was were sold in Kentucky or Ohio.
 The colors of the crowns also varied depending on the tax paid by the size of the bottle (12 oz or 32 oz), and in the case of Ohio, the difference in the alcohol content (<3.2 or < 7 pct.)
 Further, there was also a difference in the size of the "Select" lettering, the reasoning for which is unclear.
 The crowns for late 1950s are displayed below.

 Bavarian's Select Crown Caps for Kentucky.
 Just as Ohio had their seal required for crowns, Kentucky did as well.
 The state shield for Kentucky has two people embracing or joining in a hand shake, in reference to the moto for Kentucky, which is: "United we stand.
 Divided we fall."
-The tax paid imprinted on each of the crowns follows: 1/2 cent for the two on the left, 1.5 cents for the crown second from the right and 4.5 cents for the crown on the far right.
+The tax paid imprinted on each of the crowns follows: 1/2 cent for the first two, 1.5 cents for the third crown and 4.5 cents for the last crown.